Comparing London’s Hop On Hop Off Open Top Sightseeing Buses

 Important!
 Big Differences Between Ticketing Conditions On Lowest Prices

-This can be a big mistake, the cheapest on-line tickets have very different booking conditions between the companies, it is a big mistake not to factor these in your purchasing decision.
+However, on-line tickets have very different booking conditions between the companies, so do factor these differences into your purchasing decision.

-The good news is that vouchers can be redeemed at any time within six months of purchase – there are no restrictions.
+The good news is that vouchers can be redeemed at any time within six months of purchase – there are no restrictions, the best company with regards flexibility.

-The (perhaps) bad news is that you can only redeem the print at home vouchers at 13 validation points in Central London.
+The (perhaps) bad news with OLT is that you can only redeem the print at home vouchers at 14 validation points in Central London.

 The validation points are: Trafalgar Square, Piccadilly Circus, Victoria, Tower Hill, Kensington Palace Gate, Russell Square, Westminster Bridge, Queen’s Gallery, Charing Cross Road, Bayswater Road, Parliament Street, Aldwych, and York Road.